pablolucianop/pablolucianop/README.md

-### Hi there 👋
+### Hello!

-- 🔭 I’m currently working on building software for data analysing and management of ComAp.
+- My last project was to build an app that analyzes performance data of generator sets and print fancy, readable reports for clients and maintenance.
-- 🌳 I’m looking for work!
+I worked alongside an electrical technician.
+Making algorithms based on some of his analytical knowledge was great. ⚡⚡

-- 🌱 I’m currently learning React.js
+- **I’m looking for work!**

-- 📫 How to reach me: pablolucianop@gmail.com
+- How to reach me: pablolucianop@gmail.com
 <!--- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...